balch/MockTrade/PRESENTME.md

 }
 ```

-This pattern enforces MVP by requireing implementers to specify View and ModelProvider types, and implement
+This pattern enforces MVP by requiring implementers to specify View and ModelProvider types, and implement
 `abstract V createView()` and `abstract void createModel(M modelProvider)` methods to create concrete classes
 to represent the **MV** part of **MV**P. These methods are extremely useful when it comes to [Unit Testing](#unit-testing).